toucanmeister/barriersampling/README.md

 - the Metropolis algorithm \[2\]
 - Hamiltonian Monte Carlo \[3\]

+If you want to implement your own method of LRPS, I suggest forking this repository, adding a new method to the `BarrierSampler` class, and registering it in `get_sampling_method`.

 ## References

 - \[1\] John Skilling.
 "Nested sampling for general Bayesian computation."
 Bayesian Analysis 1 (4) 833 - 859, 2006. https://doi.org/10.1214/06-BA127